 Dr. Tanya de Villiers-Botha is a lecturer in the Department of Philosophy at Stellenbosch University.
 She obtained her DPhil at Stellenbosch University in 2006.
-Her research interests include: philosophy of mind and cognitive science, philosophy of science, philosophy of evolutionary biology, metaethics, and ethics.
+Her research interests include: philosophy of mind and cognitive science, philosophy of evolutionary biology and the ethics of AI.
+She is currently the coordinator of the Data and Computational Ethics Research Group of the Stellenbosch University Philosophy Department and a member of the Global AI Ethics Consortium of the Institute for the Ethics of Artificial Intelligence, Technical University of Munich.

 - Harm as Negative Prudential Value: A Non-Comparative Account of Harm SATS 21 (1): 21-38.2020.